grafana/agent/docs/sources/flow/reference/components/loki.source.syslog.md

 * The labels that the listener applies to incoming log entries.

 ## Debug metrics

 * `loki_source_syslog_entries_total` (counter): Total number of successful entries sent to the syslog component.
 * `loki_source_syslog_parsing_errors_total` (counter): Total number of parsing errors while receiving syslog messages.
 * `loki_source_syslog_empty_messages_total` (counter): Total number of empty messages received from the syslog component.

 ## Example

-This example listens for Syslog messages in valid RFC5424 format over TCP and UDP in the specified ports and forwards them to a `loki.write` component.
+The following example listens for Syslog messages in valid RFC5424 format over TCP and UDP in the specified ports and forwards them to a `loki.write` component.

 ```river
 loki.source.syslog "local" {